 - No-shows do not accumulate points.

 Booths are 10’ x 10’ or 10’ x 20’ in size.
 Backwall drapes are 8’ high and sidewall drapes are 3’ high.
 Fire code regulations prohibit exhibits from extending into aisles.
-Expo hall flooring is carpeted.
+Individual booths are not carpeted.
+Exhibitors must provide appropriate floor covering or order carpet through the general service contractor.
+At final inspection, if your booth does not have floor covering, show management will have floor carpeted at exhibitor’s expense.

 Booth Setbacks and Unobstructed Sight Lines